 injury.
 I have found lymphatic drainage can alleviate some of these

 problems, including my swollen legs, coldness and fatigue."

-Manual Lymph Drainage (MLD)/CPT session costs from £52 per hour.
+Manual Lymph Drainage (MLD) / Complex Physical Therapy (CPT) session costs from £56 per hour.
 In the

 past some clients could claim through their private medical insurance.